HIV and AIDS

 Post-test discussion following an HIV-negative test result may include reinforcement of education and information messages about safe behaviours, and discussion of any difficulties or issues that the person may have in practising safe behaviours.
 The relief associated with receiving a negative test result may impede the processing of information and advice at that time.
 It should be emphasised that a negative test result following a risk event does not indicate that repeated risky behaviour is likely to be safe.

 Positive test results

-A positive result should always be provided in person except in extenuating circumstances (e.g. the possibility that the patient may not return for the result and/or may engage in risk behaviour based on the incorrect assumption they are HIV negative).
+A positive result is ideally provided in person except in extenuating circumstances (e.g. the possibility that the patient may not return for the result and/or may engage in risk behaviour based on the incorrect assumption they are HIV negative).
 It is important to state the HIV test result very clearly to avoid a patient confusing a 'positive result' with a ‘good’ result.

 When conveying an HIV-positive result, post-test discussion should include:

 - giving the test result in person and in a manner that is sensitive and appropriate to the gender, culture, behaviour and language of the patient

 - providing information about and considering support mechanisms, including immediate referral to a support agency

 - discussion of ‘next steps’ including HIV management and treatment options